 What are the Schengen Visa photo requirements?

-What photos do I need to include with my Schengen Visa application?
+What photos do I need for my Schengen Visa application?

-When applying for a short-stay Schengen Visa you must include photographs that meet these requirements:
+When applying for a short-stay Schengen Visa you must include biometric passport (or e-passport) photographs that meet these requirements:

 When you take your Schengen Visa photos, you should completely avoid reflections, shadows, and red eyes - as well ensuring the brightness in your photographs is evenly spread and there are no shadows on your face.

-Is there anything I should ensure about my appearance in my Schengen Visa photos?
+How should I look in my Schengen Visa photos?

 Are there any other Schengen Visa photo specifications I should be aware of?